A Reflection Formula for the Gaussian Hypergeometric Function of Matrix Argument: Introduction

-valid for $0 < x < 1$, $-a \in \bN$, and for $b, c$ satisfying various conditions.
+valid for $0 < x < 1$, $-a \in \bN$, and $c, b-c+a+1 \notin \{0,-1,-2,\ldots,a+1\}$.
 We extend the identity \eqref{reflection2f1} to the Gaussian hypergeometric function of matrix argument \cite{GrossRichards87,Herz,James,Muirhead}, to the Gaussian hypergeometric function defined on symmetric cones, and even to the Gaussian hypergeometric function defined in terms of Jack polynomials \cite{Faraut,Macdonald2}.
+As a consequence, we establish a result that is stated without proof in the Digital Library of Mathematical Functions \cite[Eq.~(35.7.8)]{Richards}.

-We also consider the problem of deriving quadratic transformations for the Gaussian hypergeometric function of matrix argument, and we derive such a transformation for the hypergeometric functions defined on the space of Hermitian $2 \times 2$ matrices.
+We also consider the problem of deriving quadratic transformations for the Gaussian hypergeometric function of matrix argument, and we derive such a transformation for the hypergeometric function defined on the space of Hermitian $2 \times 2$ matrices.